gavmere/LeagueOfLegendsAnalysis/README.md

   frameborder="0"
 ></iframe>

 The distribution of deaths is the exact same as the distribution of kills!
 This is expected, as the kills committed by one team contribute to the deaths of the other team.
-We might be able to ignore one of these two variables, as it would be repetitive to utilize both.
+We might be able to ignore one of these two variables later in the project, as it would be repetitive to utilize both.

+How about assists?

 <iframe
   src="assets/chart-3.html"